Instant Supplier Risk Screening for Your Automotive Supply Chain

 Navigate foreign languages with embedded translation and transliteration tools

-Watch a step-by-step tutorial on uncovering links to Xinjiang forced labor in global supply chains.
+Watch a step-by-step tutorial on mitigating forced labor risk in direct and upstream global supply chains.